openhab/openhabian/docs/openhabian-amanda.md

-HEADS UP: The first thing you should do after your first backup run ended successfully is to create a clone of your active server SD card by restoring the backup to a blank SD card as shown below as a amfetchdump example for recovery of a raw device's contents. /dev/mmcblk0 is the Pi's internal SD reader device, and from an Amanda perspective, this is a raw device to be backed up to have that same name.
+HEADS UP: The first thing you should do after your first backup run ended successfully is to create a clone of your active server SD card by restoring the backup to a blank SD card as shown below as a amfetchdump example for recovery of a raw device's contents. `/dev/mmcblk0` is the Pi's internal SD reader device, and from an Amanda perspective, this is a raw device to be backed up to have that same name.
-You will have two Amanda config directories (located in /etc/amanda) called "openhab-dir" and "openhab-AWS" if you choose to setup both of them.
+You will have two Amanda config directories (located in `/etc/amanda`) called `openhab-dir` and `openhab-AWS` if you choose to setup both of them.
 If any of your Amanda backup or recovery runs fails (which might well be the case particularly if you try to use the S3 backup), you should try getting it to work following the guides and knowledge base available on the Web at http://www.amanda.org/.